zacanger/niddesa/text/generated-translations/cullaniddesa/23-sinhala-amazon.md

 Not to be 'prejudiced by malice. ' Not Ragasyas
 It does not go as, does not go manically, does not go optically.
 Inflatly does not go.
 Do not go vertically, do not go as successively.
-Not from the typeted karma.
+Not from the typeted kamma.
 Does not move.
 Thus is not the Buddha on that soil Naga.

 [APZ 139.3] (#apz139 .3) {#apz139 .3 .ref .apz} "How to Buddha on that soil